 This is the century that would see the resurgence of the games.
 Far from what we’re accustomed today, the sporting event was pretty tame, focusing solely on the performance of the athletes without the showmanship.
 The host city was Athens and it took place during the summer of 1896.
 A grand total of 214 athletes participated in 43 different disciplines.
 Delegations came from 14 countries, the biggest ones being Germany, France, USA and Great Britain.

-Trivia: This would be the only games were women were not allowed to participate.
+Trivia: This would be the only games where women were not allowed to participate.

-That year, it appears that the only purpose of clothes was performance and national identification was reserved for a small detail like an embroider or a badge, if any.
+That year, it appears that the only purpose of clothes was performance and national identification was reserved for a small detail like an embroidery or a badge if any.

-The first century of the games would bring a unprecedented amount of changes, including letting women take part and going from 24 participating countries to 197.
-During those 100 years the Olympics faced two World Wars (two!), political turmoil and even terrorism.
+The first century of the games would bring an unprecedented amount of changes, including letting women take part and going from 24 participating countries to 197.
+During those 100 years, the Olympics faced two World Wars (two!), political turmoil and even terrorism.

 1900 would be the year where female athletes were first allowed to perform at the Olympics.
 Even though they were permitted to engage, the social convention of the times didn’t leave a lot of space for women to be taken very seriously.
 If it was frowned upon for a lady to sweat!